armanfm/oracle-terra-dourada/pitch.md

 Worse than that, **waiting for consensus creates delay**.

-In the physical world, **time is part of the data**.
+In the physical world, **time is part of the data**:

 - the truck cannot wait
 - the cargo cannot stop
 - the harvest does not pause
-- reality does not freeze while a system decides

-When a system tries to wait for validation, confirmation, or approval before recording an event, it delays reality.
+When systems wait for validation before recording events,
-That delay becomes a new distortion window: re-measurements, out-of-context readings, and more room for human intervention.

-In other words:
 **the consensus window becomes a distortion window**.

+Delay creates room for manipulation.

 ---